box/developer.box.com/content/pages/index.md

       href="/guides/authorization/">
       Depending on the authentication method selected, you may have to have the primary administrator of your Box instance authorize you new app.
-They will also need to do this for any scope changes made in the developer console.
+Check details here!
     </Tile>
     <Tile title="Start coding"
       href="/reference/">
       Finally, explore the endpoints available to you in our API reference pages.
 The site allows you to try out any of the endpoints, and you will find code snippets from all of our SDKs directly embedded in each page.
-Also, you can checkout the sample code directory by scrolling further down on this page.
     </Tile>
   </TileGrid>
 </Centered>